-Each of the 2024 Series F Securitization Mortgage Loans will be coterminous with the senior position mortgage loan for the related 2024 Series F Development.
-In addition, each of the 2024 Series F Securitization Mortgage Loans shall be due in full if the senior position mortgage loan for the related 2024 Series F Development is prepaid, in whole or in part (except for any mortgage loan mandatory prepayment), or otherwise becomes due, prior to its maturity date.
-Each of the 2024 Series F Securitization Mortgage Loans may be prepaid, in whole or in part, at any time after the release of the Construction LOC for the senior position mortgage loan, without premium.
-None of the 2024 Series F Securitization Mortgage Loans is secured by supplemental security.
+Each of the 2024 Series F Securitization Mortgage Loan will be coterminous with the senior position mortgage loan for the related 2024 Series F Development.
+In addition, each of the 2024 Series F Securitization Mortgage Loan shall be due in full if the senior position mortgage loan for the related 2024 Series F Development is prepaid, in whole or in part (except for any mortgage loan mandatory prepayment), or otherwise becomes due, prior to its maturity date.
+Each of the 2024 Series F Securitization Mortgage Loan may be prepaid, in whole or in part, at any time after the release of the Construction LOC for the senior position mortgage loan, without premium.
+Each of the 2024 Series F Securitization Mortgage Loan is not secured by supplemental security.